Zinadore/under_the_bay_web/README.md

 unless you navigate to it as root.
 If you ever need to re-initialize the database you can just delete the contents of the `database` folder and the container will re-initialize on the next `docker-compose up`.

+## Creating the Database
+If the database has not been created yet, you can create it with:
+`dotnet ef --project "Under the Bay.API" database update -- --environment "Development"` adjusting the environment asapplicable